NForza/Cyrus/getting-started/getting-started.md

   </PropertyGroup>
 ```

-* After compiling in Debug configuration, the generated files can be found in the `obj\Debug\generated` folder
+* After compiling in Debug configuration, the generated files can be found in the `obj\Debug\generated` in the project folder

 ## Next topics